Natural labor and delivery

 Consider using gas and air

-I was able to experience both a medicated and unmedicated birth and both we’re extremely special.
+I was able to experience both a medicated and unmedicated birth and both were extremely special.
 While I am so proud of having a natural labor and delivery, I’m also proud of how I gave birth to my first.
 If you are determined to have a natural birth follow the steps above, but remember if you decided that you rather have pain medication that’s okay too.
-Either way you’re going to be an amazing mom!
+Either way, you’re going to be an amazing mom!
+Tell me about your labor and delivery below!